-- Installation of Eco Park Fitness Stations by end of 2022 - Remaining tree and shrub and riparian plantings in Spring 2023
+- Installation of Eco Park Fitness Stations - Remaining tree and shrub and riparian plantings in Spring 2023

-Implementation planning has started for Eastbourne Park Natural Channel Restoration Project.
-To date, a detailed design has been completed for a 1km stretch of concrete lined channel within Eastbourne Park.
-Construction is scheduled to start in Fall of 2022 following the completion of JJJ.
-A Community meeting occurred on October 26, 2022 to inform residents of plans in advance of construction.
+Construction started for Eastbourne Park Natural Channel Restoration Project.
+To date, a detailed design has been completed for a 1km stretch of concrete lined channel within

+Eastbourne Park.
+A Community meeting occurred on October 26, 2022 to inform residents of plans in advance of the construction that is now underway.